TerrapinATL/linux-audio-moode-prep/Readme.md

 ## Disclaimer

-This file is generated as a mix of AI generated content, user input, and user editing.
+This file was created as a mix of AI generated content, user input, and user editing.
 It was a cooperative effort between Claude, Gemini, ChatGPT, and user.